 Jimmy is the first clog dancing member of the family of whom we have any concrete knowledge.
-It is not known from whom he learnt to dance, although his mother, who was reputed to be the clog dance champion or Ireland, may have had some influence.
-It is interesting however to note that the family originallycame from Cumberland, although Jimmy was living in Co.
-Durham at the date of his marriage.
+It is not known from whom he learnt to dance, although his mother, who was reputed to be the clog dance champion of Ireland, may have had some influence.
+It is interesting however to note that the family originally came from Cumberland.
 Another clog dancer with the name Ellwood is known from Cumberland.
-Ellwood (sometimes Elwood) is a fairly common name in Cumberland and Westmorland and it is very possible that hewas no relation.
+Ellwood (sometimes Elwood) is a fairly common name in Cumberland and Westmorland and it is very possible that he was no relation.

 By 1900 Jimmy was working at Twizzell Colliery, Co.
 Durham and was teaching at his house nearby.
 Pupils would come, sometimes several at a time, to his house for lessons.
 He would take a door off its hinges and lay it on the floor for his pupils to dance on.
 His method of teaching involved showing his pupils a step or two and then making them practice while he either ate his supper or went down to the Jingling Gate public house nearby for a drink.
 He was a very strict teacher, and it was often difficult to even get through a single step without being stopped for corrections.

 Jimmy also danced in, and occasionally arranged, charity concerts for injured miners.
 These concerts were a not infrequent occurrence in the North-East in the days before National Insurance.
 One of these was held at the West Pelton Store Hall, Co.
 Durham in 1906 for a man who had lost his leg in an accident at the Twizzell Pit.
 On this occasion the Colliery Manager was the Concert Chairman and about £10 was raised for the injured man.
 It was at this concert that Jimmy’s son Johnson danced for the first time with his father.